Empathy Applicability Modeling for General Health Queries: Results

 \subsubsection{Challenge 1: Subjectivity in Identifying Implied Distress}

 The categories \emph{Inferred Negative State} (EA) and \emph{Distressing Uncertainty} (IA) show substantial divergence in inter-human and human-GPT annotations (Figure~\ref{fig:divergenceBars}).

-A qualitative review of 50 randomly selected cases\footnote{ \textit{Detailed patient queries, mis‑aligned labels, and qualitative interpretations are included in the supplementary material as the \texttt{misalignment\_analysis.csv} file}} (25 each for Distressing Uncertainty and Inferred Negative State)\footnote{ \textit{a sample size consistent with prior clinical-NLP error analyses; \cite{hu2024improving}}} by the first author acting as adjudicator revealed that in more than 50\% of the queries, one could reasonably infer implied emotional distress \textit{or} determine that the query is driven by factual intent.
+A qualitative review of 50 randomly selected cases\footnote{ \textit{Detailed patient queries, mis‑aligned labels, and qualitative interpretations are available as \texttt{misalignment\_analysis.csv} at \url{https://github.com/shanmrandhawa/Empathy-Applicability-Framework}}} (25 each for Distressing Uncertainty and Inferred Negative State)\footnote{ \textit{a sample size consistent with prior clinical-NLP error analyses \cite{hu2024improving}}} by the first author acting as adjudicator revealed that in more than 50\% of the queries, one could reasonably infer implied emotional distress \textit{or} determine that the query is driven by factual intent.
 For instance, the female annotator labeled a pain-and-menstrual-cycle query as Distressing Uncertainty, while the male annotator treated it as a factual diagnostic request, illustrating the subjectivity of distress inference.